-The WHSD Schools present a dramatic performancesy each year.
+The Honesdale High School presents a dramatic performance each year.
 Set design, sound effects, prompting, and lighting are handled by students.
 A student's interest, voice quality, stage movement, posture, and ability to portray a character are used to determine the cast.
 Students who show special aptitude are selected as stage managers, property managers, and make-up artists.